bharatari/newshub-authentication/docs/Access.md

 [deny!]global:<custom>
 <role>

+### Conventions

+Models are camel cased while actions, custom values and roles are dasherized.
+Properties follow the same naming conventions as the properties they reference.

 ## CRUD Permissions

 CRUD permissions correspond to standard create, read, update and delete actions.
 These permissions are implicitly created by the system.